Can you buy organic foods and still be frugal?

 If you have room to raise your own meat, you can save even more.
 Rabbits, chickens, quail and so on can be raised organically in even small areas, but you have to do more work than just going to the feed store and hauling home sacks of chemically grown feed.

 Grind your own grains for bread.
 Manual grinders are cheap, but electric ones are worth it, too.
-At an average of four dollars for five pounds of organic specialty flours, you'll save tremendously.
+At an average of seven dollars for five pounds of organic specialty flours, you'll save tremendously.

 Join an organic food co-op.
 Since a co-op can buy in bulk but you don't have to when you shop there, you can buy smaller amounts of fresh produce as well as saving the hassle of finding storage for large amounts of food.